Your fingernails can say a lot about your health.

 Biotin is the exception, and supplements of this vitamin may help restore brittle nails.

-Overall, if you want strong, shiny nails, include a variety of fruits, vegetables, nuts, and seeds in your diet, as well as adequate protein and omega-3 fatty acids.
+Overall, if you want strong, shiny nails, include a variety of fruits, vegetables, nuts, and seeds in your diet, along with adequate protein and omega-3 fatty acids.